freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 This command will prompt you for the following information::

-  Whether HTTPS should be enabled on Source Interface (requires EV cert): yes Local filepath to HTTPS certificate (optional, only if using HTTPS on source interface): sd.crt Local filepath to HTTPS certificate key (optional, only if using HTTPS on source interface): sd.key Local filepath to HTTPS certificate chain file (optional, only if using HTTPS on source interface): ca.crt
+  Whether HTTPS should be enabled on *Source Interface* (requires EV cert): yes Local filepath to HTTPS certificate (optional, only if using HTTPS on *Source Interface*): sd.crt Local filepath to HTTPS certificate key (optional, only if using HTTPS on *Source Interface*): sd.key Local filepath to HTTPS certificate chain file (optional, only if using HTTPS on *Source Interface*): ca.crt

 The filenames should match the names of the files provided to you by DigiCert, and should be saved inside the ``~/.config/securedrop-admin`` directory.
 You'll